Azure/azure-storage-net/README.md

 - Microsoft Azure Subscription: To call Microsoft Azure services, you need to first [create an account](https://account.windowsazure.com/Home/Index).
 Sign up for a free trial or use your MSDN subscriber benefits.
 - Hosting: To host your .NET code in Microsoft Azure, you additionally need to download the full Microsoft Azure SDK for .NET - which includes packaging, emulation, and deployment tools, or use Microsoft Azure Web Sites to deploy ASP.NET web applications.

+## Versioning Information

+- The Storage Client Library uses [the semantic versioning scheme.](http://semver.org/)
+- The Storage Client Library currently ships twinned versions -- for each release, the WindowsAzure.Storage Nuget package will have an X.Y.Z version and a matching X.Y.(Z+1)-preview version.
+The preview version includes support for the target frameworks that are currently in preview (DNX & DNXCore, PCL/Xamarin).

+## Use with the Azure Storage Emulator

+- The Client Library uses a particular Storage Service version.
+In order to use the Storage Client Library with the Storage Emulator, a corresponding minimum version of the Azure Storage Emulator must be used.
+Older versions of the Storage Emulator do not have the necessary code to successfully respond to new requests.
+- Currently, the minimum version of the Azure Storage Emulator needed for this library is 4.2.
+If you encounter a `VersionNotSupportedByEmulator` (400 Bad Request) error, please [update the Storage Emulator.](https://azure.microsoft.com/en-us/downloads/)

 ## Download & Install